In this post you will learn how to use CloudFlare Full page caching with WordPress by writing three basic page rules.

 Should I stop using my Caching Plugin?

-A while ago, I stopped using caching plugins because I didn’t find a really good reason to keep them.
+A while ago, I stopped using cache plugins because I didn’t find a really good reason to keep them.

-If you want a simple caching plugin to deal with un-cached requests, you can give Cache Enabler a Try
+If you are concerned about uncached requests, you probably want a simple caching plugin to deal with uncached requests, you can give Cache Enabler or Surge a try.

 Are CloudFlare APO and Full Page Caching the same?

-I thought that CloudFlare APO and Full Page Caching were pretty much the same thing and then I found an article by Brian Li.
+I thought that CloudFlare APO and Full Page Caching were pretty much the same thing and then I found an article by Brian Li that cleared my doubts.

 The article explains some of the misconceptions that people have about CloudFlare, including the idea that CloudFlare APO and Full Page Caching are the same.